dvtate/ideas/README.md

 - Mugshots cafe: convert abandoned prison(s) into cafes.
 Get a take-home polarioid mugshot before and after.
 You can hang them on a wall if you want.
 - Convert abandoned prison(s) into restaurant.
 Mugshot on entry, eat in cell/cafeteria.

+## Website
+- Regex list: a bunch of useful regex patterns + translations between them
+- Convert this a github repo into a website that lets people contribute their own ideas and maybe add bounties too

 ## Done/WiP
 - OS that's just conway's game of life
   - Mostly Done: https://github.com/dvtate/conway-os